-AB-negative (0.6 percent) B-negative (1.5 percent) AB-positive (3.4 percent) A-negative (6.3 percent) O-negative (6.6 percent) B-positive (8.5 percent) A-positive (35.7 percent) O-positive (37.4 percent)

-Most Common Transplantation -Blood Transfusion-
+AB-negative (.
+6 percent)

+B-negative (1.5 percent)

+AB-positive (3.4 percent)

+A-negative (6.3 percent)

+O-negative (6.6 percent)

+B-positive (8.5 percent)

+A-positive (35.7 percent)

+O-positive (37.4 percent)

-- ✓ O-negative is the universal blood type, meaning any other blood type may receive it (see our blood type compatibility chart here). - ✓ This can quickly deplete the stores of O-negative that blood centers have on the shelves. - ✓ While 44% of the population is type O, less than 7% is Onegative.
+- ✓ O-negative is the universal blood type, meaning any other blood type may receive it (see our blood type compatibility chart here). - ✓ This can quickly deplete the stores of O-negative that blood centers have on the shelves. - ✓ While 45% of the population is type O, less than 7% is Onegative.
 So as you can see, the most needed type of blood is also the hardest to collect. - ✓ AB negative is the rarest of the eight main blood types just 1% of our donors have it.
-Despite being rare, demand for AB negative blood is low

-E Blood grouping System System symbol Epitope or carrier, notes Chromosome ABO ABO Carbohydrate) N-Acetylgalactosamine ,galactose .(A, B and H antigens 9 MNS MNS Main antigens M, N, S, s. carried on sugar-bearing proteins called glycophorins.
+Despite being rare, demand for AB negative blood is low g Blood groupingSystem System symbol Epitope or carrier, notes Chromosome ABO ABO Carbohydrate) N-Acetylgalactosamine, galactose .(A, B and H antigens 9 MNS MNS Main antigens M, N, S, s.
 4 Rh RH Protein.
 C, c, D, E, e antigens (there is no "d" antigen; lowercase "d" indicates the absence of D 1 Kell KEL Glycoprotein.
-K $1$ can cause hemolytic disease of the newborn (anti-Kell , ( which can be severe.
-7 LI Li Polysaccharide 6 Duffy FY Protein) chemokine receptor .(Main antigens Fy a and Fy b .Individuals lacking Duffy antigens altogether are immune to malaria caused by Plasmodium vivax and Plasmodium knowlesi .
+K $1$ can cause $\underline{\text{hemolytic disease of the newborn (anti-Kell ,()}}$ which can be severe.
+7 LI Li Polysaccharide 6 Duffy FY Protein) chemokine receptor .(Main antigens Fy ^a and Fy ^b .Individuals lacking Duffy antigens altogether are immune to malaria caused by Plasmodium vivax and Plasmodium knowlesi .
 1